cyyynthia/pronoundb.org/CONTRIBUTING.md

  for the attention, issues aren't the ideal place for it.
 Shoot me an email at cynthia@cynthia.dev instead! <3

 ## Pull Requests
+See [HACKING.md](HACKING.md) for a technical overview of the project.

 ### Do
  - Propose a new feature which is in scope with the project
  - Fix bugs within the codebase, which you found by yourself or by scrolling on the issue tracker